 The DivaCup is almost synonymous with the name “period cup,” or “menstrual cup” because it’s one of the oldest, most established companies.
-The Diva Cup is manufactured in Canada from the highest quality medical grade silicone and it’s one of the few period cups to get full FDA approval.
+The Diva Cup is manufactured in Canada from the highest quality medical grade silicone and it’s one of the few period cups to get full FDA approval from the US government.
 It’s the menstrual cup that all others are compared to and it makes an excellent choice for your first one.

 “The Diva Cup is a life saver!
 I’ve had this for several months and I love it more every month.
 It saves money, there’s no nasty trash to try and hide and it’s practically worry free!”
 Kimberly F.